 A little history

-Sainte-Mère-Église is a Norman village linked to the airborne troops during the Normandy landings.
-On June 6, 1944, American paratroopers from the 82nd and 101st Divisions were dropped on the Sainte-Mère-Église area to secure the zone.
+Sainte-Mère-Église is a Normandy village linked with airborne troops during the Normandy Landings.
+On June 6, 1944, American paratroopers from the 82nd and 101st Divisions were dropped on the Sainte-Mère-Église region to secure the area.

-Despite scattered landings, they succeeded in establishing a bridgehead crucial to the success of the Landing.
-The village became a symbol of Operation Overlord and today houses the Airborne Museum, the only museum dedicated to the history of airborne troops.
+Despite scattered landings, they succeeded in establishing a bridgehead crucial to the success of D-Day.
+The village became a symbol of Operation Overlord, and today houses the Airborne Museum, the only museum dedicated to the history of the airborne troops.

 Useful tips and map: Airborne Museum, Sainte-Mère-Eglise, France